BCDevOps/devops-platform-workshops/101-lab/content/03_deployment.md

 Taking a look at the logs it is clear that the RocketChat pod is failing because it is not able to connect to a __mongo database__.

+In the steps that follow, we will deploy the database and give our RocketChat deployment the credentials needed to access the database.
+This will resolve the CrashLoopBackOff problem.

 ## Deploying the Database